 JIM HEYWORTH practices in the Securities and Shareholder Litigation group in the firm’s New York office.
-Jim represents corporations, professional services firms and individuals in a variety of complex commercial litigation matters.
+Jim represents corporations, professional services firms and individuals in a variety of shareholder litigation and complex commercial litigation matters.
 Such litigation commonly has involved allegations of violations of the Securities Act of 1933, the Securities Exchange Act of 1934 and the Investment Company Act of 1940.
 He has represented clients in federal and state courts throughout the United States, as well as various arbitral forums.
 Jim also has experience representing clients in SEC, DOJ and FINRA investigations.

 Representative engagements include: